helloamandamurphy/tasker-frontend/DevLog.md

 ## What to Review for Assessment
-* Types of React Components (and the project requirements for those components)
+* Types of React Components
 * Async vs. sync actions / action creators
 * Dispatch
 * Connect